desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

     google.protobuf.Any allowance = 4 [(cosmos_proto.accepts_interface) = "FeeAllowanceI"];
 }

-// MsgGrantAllowanceResponse defines the Msg/GrantAllowanceResponse response type. message MsgGrantAllowanceResponse {}
+// MsgGrantUserAllowanceResponse defines the Msg/GrantAllowanceResponse response type. message MsgGrantUserAllowanceResponse {}

-// MsgRevokeAllowance removes any existing allowance from granter to grantee inside the subspace. message MsgRevokeAllowance {
+// MsgRevokeUserAllowance removes any existing allowance from granter to the grantee inside the subspace. message MsgRevokeUserAllowance {
     // the id of the subspace where the granter grants the allowance to the grantee. uint64 subspace_id = 1;